PSWinCom/pswincomgem/README.md

 * :TTL - time to live in minutes
 * :deliverytime - a Time object specifying when to send the message
 * :tariff - the amount (in local currency as cents/"&oslash;rer") to charge the receiver
 * :servicecode - ServiceCode for sending GAS messages.
-Requires that :tariff is set
+Requires that :tariff is set.
+See [wiki](http://wiki.pswin.com/CPA-Goods-and-Services.ashx) for details.

 Specifying Host
 ---------------